Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Proton ecosystem integration

-For organizations building a privacy-focused technology stack, Proton Pass connects to Mail, Calendar, Drive (1 TB), VPN, Sheets, and Docs under a single admin panel.
-The Proton Business Suite at $12.99/user/month provides an end-to-end encrypted alternative to Google Workspace.
+For organizations building a privacy-focused technology stack, Proton Pass connects to Mail, Calendar, Drive (1 TB), VPN, Sheets, Docs, and Meet under a single admin panel.
+Proton Workspace Standard at $12.99/user/month provides an end-to-end encrypted alternative to Google Workspace.
 1Password is a standalone tool — well-suited to password management, but it does not consolidate the broader vendor stack.

 Admin Experience: Implementation and Day-to-Day